 Life insurance companies will often file an interpleader when competing beneficiaries arise, meaning they will open an action with the Court, and pay the life insurance benefits to the Court clerk.

 The Court will then hold the money, and the beneficiaries will have to litigate in Court to determine who gets the life insurance policy benefits.

 Are You The Proper Beneficiary Who Has Been Ruled Out?

 The named beneficiary has been designated to and should receive the proceeds of a life insurance death benefit.
 If you are challenging the named beneficiary’s life insurance proceeds award, you must hire an experienced attorney to do this for you.

 This process must be performed quickly and correctly, and can very well be a once-in-a-lifetime occurrence to get what is rightfully yours.
-Once the insurance company pays the incorrect beneficiary, the situation will more than likely become a more complicated legal battle.
+Once life insurance is paid to the wrong person, the situation will more than likely become a more complicated legal battle.

 Writing to the insurance company by yourself, or speaking with the life insurance agent will only be a waste of time – and might even further reduce your changes of receiving proper payment.
-Changing the beneficiary after the policyholder dies must be accomplished through a competent lawyer.
+Changing the beneficiary after the policyholder dies must be accomplished by a competent life insurance beneficiary disputes attorney.